mikebski/resume/README.md

     Senior Support Engineer.
 Member of Professional Services Group providing advanced support to branch offices and customers of all sizes throughout the US

-* Lead developer - custom software and integration development
+* Lead developer - Custom software and integration development
 * Database Analyst / System Administrator (Windows and Linux)
 * Project planning and consulting
 * Technical evaluation of new products